meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

         return
 ```

-When you run the test file, it passes 🎉 So what we believed held up under testing!
+When you run the test file, it passes 🎉 So the beliefs held up under testing!

 ### Values shouldn't change after encoding and then decoding